 Students receiving assistance from federal, Colorado or need-based CSM funds must make satisfactory academic progress toward their degree.
 Satisfactory progress is defined as successfully completing a minimum of 12 credits each semester with a minimum 2.000 grade average.
 Students who register part-time must successfully complete all of the credits for which they register with a minimum 2.000 grade average.
 If students are deficient in either the credit hour or grade average measure, they will receive a one semester probationary period during which they must return to satisfactory standing by completing at least 12 credits with a minimum 2.000 grade average.
 If this is not done, their eligibility will be terminated until such time as they return to satisfactory standing.
 In addition, if students totally withdraw from CSM, or receive grades of F in all of their courses, their future financial aid eligibility will be terminated.
+Students receiving all F's for a semester will have their financial assistance retroactively terminated unless they can prove class attendance.
 Financial aid eligibility termination may be appealed to the Director of Financial Aid on the basis of extenuating or special circumstances having negatively affected the student's academic performance.